 Skip to main content

-I just got back from Manila on my second International Trip of 2017.
-It was an awesome and eye-opening experience.
-It was my first time venturing outside of the relative comfort of Japan or Korea and the Philippines seemed like a logical choice because everyone speaks English, which did help make things a bit easier to navigate the city and culture.
+I just returned from my second international trip of 2017, this time to Manila.
+It was an awesome and eye-opening experience, especially since it was my first venture outside the relative comfort of Japan or Korea.
+The Philippines felt like a logical choice for me since English is widely spoken, which helped navigate the city and culture more easily.

 Day 1 - Going to MNL